Benjythebee/babylonjs-fbx-loader/readme.md

 The goal of this plugin is to allow FBX loading on BABYLONJS web.

-Prototype release can be obtained via `npm install babylonjs-fbx-loader`
+Prototype release can be obtained via `pnpm install babylonjs-fbx-loader`

 ## Development

 1. Clone repo
-2. Install dependencies using `npm i`
+2. Install dependencies using `pnpm i`
 3. Make sure your code is formatted using prettier;
-either activate "format on save" on your IDE or run `npm run format`

-4. Run `npm run start` to run a web page at `http://localhost:9000` that will attempt to load an FBX file in a babylon scene
+4. Run `pnpm run start` to run a web page at `http://localhost:5173` that will attempt to load an FBX file in a babylon scene

-## Testing

-1. Run `npm run test` to run tests in the test folder.

 ## Contributing
 Feel free to make a PR and help out!

 Please make sure your code is formatted using prettier.
 ## Todo:
+- [x] Get a model loaded
+- [x] Babylon 8
 - [ ] Clean up unused functions and code from the Editor repo
 - [ ] Load material from the FBX
 - [ ] Add better test file than the current dropbox link in the index.html test file
-- [x] Add tests
+- [ ] Add tests
 - [ ] Improve tests and add more tests
 - [ ] add more to this todo list